tomaspetricek/backtesting/README.md

 Additional open positions can be added.
 The trade is closed once all purchased assets are sold.
 Assets are sold by creating close positions.
-Each strategy has its own trade manager, for example `triple_ema::trade_manger`.
+Each strategy has its own trade manager such as `triple_ema::trade_manager`.
 They should inherit from the `trading::trade_manager` class.

 ## Optimizer